Quicken 2015 For Dummies Cheat Sheet

 |h||Changes the date to the last date in the month.
 Okay, last time

-I’ll provide a memory tool — note that h is the
+I’ll provide a memory tool: Note that h is the last

-Quicken 2014 Tasks Every User Should Know About
+4 Tasks Every Quicken 2015 User Should Perform

-Working with a robust financial record-keeping software program like Quicken 2014 can present some challenges.
-The Quicken software has so much to offer.
+Working with a richly featured, mature financial record-keeping software program like Quicken 2015 can present a bit of a challenge.
+The Quicken software just does so much.
 Here are four tasks that every Quicken user should perform on a regular basis:

 Set up Quicken bank accounts for all your checking, savings, and money market accounts — and then use the Quicken software to carefully track the money that flows into and out of these accounts.
 Maintaining even just this simple cash accounting system lets you more easily monitor your finances, budget for the future, and identify money-saving tax deductions.